antononcube/R-packages/MathematicaVsRData/README.md

 - [`ExampleData`](https://reference.wolfram.com/language/ref/ExampleData.html).

 The data in this repository is already utilized in blog posts and other repositories or packages.
+(For examples, see [2,3].)

 ## References